 How to perform Traditional Coffee Ceremony in Ethiopia - The process of preparing Coffee Ceremony in cultural way of Ethiopians - Steps of making coffee in Ethiopian traditional way

 Ethiopia is World-famous for its delicious coffee.
 Ethiopia takes the title also to be the birthplace of Coffee from a place known as “Kaffa” or “Keffa” in Western Ethiopia.
 The place where coffee was originally discovered (“Kaffa” or “Keffa”) is how “Coffee” gets its name.
-In Ethiopia’s Amharic language Coffee is known as “Buna” (ቡና).
+Coffee in the Ethiopian language of Amharic is known as “Buna” (ቡና).